Géo Gras Group: Origin and operation

 The abolition of the Marchandeau Decree on August 16, 1940, allowed the ultra-right French Popular Party led by Jacques Doriot to maintain anti-Semitic unrest in Algiers.
 The windows of Jewish-owned stores were smashed during the night of 11 September 1940.
 On 7 October 1940, the Vichy regime rescinded the Crémieux Decree of 1870, a law that gave French citizenship to Algerian Jews.
 120,000 Algerian Jews were stripped of their French citizenship and were from then on considered "indigenous Israelites".
 As such, Jews were excluded them from major public office, the military, and professions in the press, cinema, radio, and theater.

-LICA members André Temime and Emile Atlan, together with Charles Bouchara and Paul Sebaoun, formed a pro-Allied resistance group.
+LICRA members André Temime and Emile Atlan, together with Charles Bouchara and Paul Sebaoun, formed a pro-Allied resistance group.
 The group gathered in a gym on Government Square (now Martyrs Square) in Algiers.
 There they trained with Géo Gras, a former French military boxing champion, and practiced a range of fighting techniques such as boxing, fencing, and judo.
 Gras was unaware of his students' resistance activities.
 Unbeknownst to him, weapons were hidden under the ring and beneath the floorboards of the room.

 The organization was structured on a French military model, consisting of half-companies of sixty members divided into thirty member platoons and five member fire teams.
 Among its leaders were Fernand Aïch, Roger Albou, Émile Atlan, Charles Bouchara, Jean Gamzon, Jean Gozlan, André Levy, Germain Libine (future special guard of General De Gaulle), George Loufrani, Roger Morali, André Temime, and general counsel Raphaël Aboulker, cousin of José Aboulker.

 Reserve officers Lieutenant Jean Dreyfus, Lieutenant Fernand Fredj, Lieutenant Roger Jais, officer aspirant Jacques Zermati, and Roger Carcassonne (an industrialist from Oran) joined the organization.
 The first actions were focused on anti-Vichy propaganda, recruitment, and the purchase of smuggled weapons.
 An initial stock of weapons came from the store of Emile Atlan, who had been a gunsmith until the enactment of anti-Semitic laws.

 On 27 March 1941, General Picquendar, Chief of Staff of the French Army, issued a decree for the internment of Jewish soldiers from Algeria, especially in the internment camps of Bedeau, Télergma, Chéragas, Djenien Bourezg, Mécheria, and El Meridj.
 On 2 June 1941, a law required a census of all Jews in Algeria.
 The phrase "indigenous Israelites" was added to their identity cards.
 On August 23, 1941, a quota on Jewish students excluded two-thirds of them from study.
 A decree of 5 November 1941 established a quota of 2% for lawyers and medical professions.
 Jews were barred from professions such as broker, banker, realtor, forester, midwife, and architect.
 The economic aryanisation of Jewish property was established by a decree of 21 November 1941.